SungHoHong2/Ceph-Experiment/Experiments/FAST_new_design/8_fuse.md

     - `I have found how to use double threads for different logical cores` this is the example of `simple_ring`

 - [ ] **combine pass-through example which is a low level interface of FUSE with DPDK and POSIX**
-    - [ ] use pass through
+    - [x] use pass through
-    - [ ] read request and then wait until it gets the data
+    - [x] read request and then wait until it gets the data
     - [ ] collect the latency

+- [ ] **first run the DPDK application pingpong to see how the port is actually used

 ### installing libfuse